 The bank's liquidity profile is supported by the bank's strong retail and CASA depositor base.
-The bank reported liquidity coverage ratio (LCR) was 153.12% as on March 31, 2024, as against minimum regulatory requirement of 100%.
+The bank's reported liquidity coverage ratio (LCR) was 153.12% for quarter ended March 31, 2024, against minimum regulatory requirement of 100%.
 The bank also had an excess statutory liquidity ratio (SLR) of ₹39,230.03 crore as on March 31, 2024, which provides a liquidity buffer, and allows the bank to borrow against it, in case of liquidity requirement for contingencies.
-Further, the bank has access to RBI's Liquidity

-Adjustment Facility (LAF) and Marginal Standing Facility (MSF) along with access to refinancing from SIDBI, NHB, NABARD, among others, and access to call money markets.
+Further, the bank has access to RBI's liquidity adjustment facility (LAF) and marginal standing facility (MSF) and access to refinancing from SIDBI, NHB, and NABARD, among others, and access to call money markets.